Our Impact

 ATWA created

-Aboriginal Tourism Western Australia is set up as WAITOC's charitable subsidiary to receive philanthropic and corporate funding.
+Aboriginal Tourism Western Australia is a separate entity established to assist WAITOC, set up to receive philanthropic and corporate funding.

 3. 2022